cassiebreviu/Build-First-Web-VR-Game-Absolute-Beginner/README.md

     button.content = text1;
 }
 ```

-In the `sphere.ts` we need to `import { incrementScore } from "./score";` from the `score.ts` script and then add the `incrementScore();` after `removeParticlesFromMesh(particleSystem);` to increase the score when a sphere is clicked.
+In the `sphere.ts` we need to `import { incrementScore } from "./score";` script and then add the `incrementScore();` after `removeParticlesFromMesh(particleSystem);` to increase the score when a sphere is clicked.

 ## Remove `PhysicsImpostor` from ground mesh so balls fall through the ground instead of sitting on top.

-We dont want people to be able to shoot the balls on the ground so we need to delete the `PhysicsImpostor` from the ground mesh.
+We don't want people to be able to shoot the balls on the ground so we need to delete the `PhysicsImpostor` from the ground mesh.

 ```javascript
 ground.physicsImpostor = new BABYLON.PhysicsImpostor(ground, BABYLON.PhysicsImpostor.BoxImpostor, { mass: 0, friction: 0, restitution: 0 }, scene);